DaBlick/Hierarchical-Observer-Pattern/README.md

 	- `EditingObservable`
 		- `ScoreKeeper`

-First, we create the `ScoreKeeper`which will be the observer.
+First, we create the `ScoreKeeper`which will be an observer.

         ScoreKeeper scoreKeeper = new ScoreKeeper("Score Keeper");